Travel Clinic

 Hepatitis A is a virus that is transmitted person to person through the fecal-oral route or by consuming contaminated food or water.
 Unlike hepatitis C, hepatitis A does not cause chronic infection and is a self-limiting disease that typically resolves in 2 months.
 Those infected with hepatitis A will experience symptoms of fatigue, low appetite, stomach pain, nausea, and jaundice (present in over 70% of older children and adults).
 In children, most infections are asymptomatic.

-This vaccine is used for the prevention of disease caused by the hepatitis A virus in persons 12 months of age and older.
-The primary dose should be given at least 2 weeks prior to expected exposure to HAV Valley Ridge Pharmacy can administer a course of hep A vaccine shots that will give protection against heppatitis A.
+This vaccine is used for the prevention of disease caused by the Hepatitis A virus in persons 12 months of age and older.
+The primary dose should be given at least 2 weeks prior to expected exposure to HAV.
+Ranchland Pharmacy can administer a course of Hepatitis A vaccine shots that will give protection against Hepatitis A.

 The hepatitis B virus (HBV) is spread through contact with infected blood or bodily fluids.
 The virus usually passes into a host via damaged skin (eg, lesions, needlesticks) or mucous membranes, such as the eyes or genitalia.
 HBV is viable for at least 7 days outside a host; therefore, the virus can be spread for days in areas visited by an infected individual.
 HBV can incubate for 40 to 90 days before signs and symptoms are detected.